AI Exam

 Anxiety Disorders and Panic Attacks

-- Panic attacks are often situational and associated with psychological triggers, whereas pheochromocytoma symptoms are episodic and independent of external stimuli.
+- Clinical Overlap: Both can present with palpitations, tremors, diaphoresis, and a sense of impending doom.
+Panic attacks are often situational and associated with psychological triggers, whereas pheochromocytoma symptoms are episodic and independent of external stimuli.

-- Absence of biochemical evidence of catecholamine excess in anxiety disorders.
+- Key Differentiating Features: Absence of biochemical evidence of catecholamine excess in anxiety disorders.
+Normal metanephrines and catecholamines during panic episodes.

 Essential or Resistant Hypertension